 Comments on “Higher Prices Prompt Rule Change in the Model Shadow Stock Portfolio,” by James B. Cloonan, in the January 2013 AAII Journal:

 The annual returns of the Model Shadow Stock Portfolio seem impressive, but from the management rules as stated it is impossible to know what these figures actually mean.
-Do they refer to the actual portfolio as it has evolved, or to something else, perhaps a periodically balanced portfolio of qualifying stocks?
+Do they refer to the actual portfolio as it has evolved, or to something else, perhaps a periodically balanced portfolio

 — Robert Warnock from California